Virginia Tech® home

 Book cover for Dan Thorp's book titled In the True Blue's Wake

 Between 1774 and 1865, more than 200 men, women, and children were enslaved at Smithfield, the Preston family plantation in southwestern Virginia.
-Dr. Dan Thorp speaks about his book which tells the stories of those enslaved individuals: who they were, how they lived under slavery, and what they and their descendants did after slavery ended.
+Dr. Dan Thorp spoke about his book which tells the stories of those enslaved individuals: who they were, how they lived under slavery, and what they and their descendants did after slavery ended.

 Conversation moderated by: Laura Belmonte - Dean of the College of Liberal Arts and Human Sciences.